To apply for The Scheme, you need to come from one, or both, of the following two groups.

 The Scheme is only one of a number of careers initiatives on offer at Penguin Random House.
 You might also be interested in our entry-level job openings, summer internships or year-round paid work experience placements.
 You can find out more here.

-You’re adaptable.
 There can be as many twists and turns getting a book published as in a story itself.
 Things change.
 What you set out with is rarely what you end up with.
 Working in editorial, you have to adapt when priorities change, and to make the most of new ideas when they emerge.
-You need to know when to flex your approach and style to suit the situation you’re in, or the person you’re with.
+You need to know when and how to flex your approach to suit the situation you’re in, or the person you’re with.

-You’re able to connect with people.
-Editorial teams work together, knowing how to bring out the best in one another and their authors.
-You step into other’s shoes, understanding their position and perspective, winning them over with your interest, curiosity and care.
+It takes a lot of people to make a book.
+Editorial teams work together to bring out the best in one another and their authors.
+That means stepping into other people’s shoes, understanding their position and perspective, winning them over with your curiosity and care.
 Authors trust their editors to help them communicate their ideas and tell their stories.
 They want to hear what they’ve got to say.